 Indonesia’s main export products to Canada are rubber products, cocoa, coffee, tyres, toys, garments, footwear, electronic appliances.

 Education, Socio-Culture and Tourism

 The image of Indonesian Tourism increased with the revocation of the travel warning by the Government of Canada on February 11th 2009.
 Tourism campaigns to attract Canadian tourists have been carried out each year in various Travel Marts, such as Ottawa Travel and Vocation Show and International Tourism and Travel Show.
-In the following year, the number of Canadian tourists to Indonesia increased significantly, from 39,784 persons (2008) to 43,159 (2010) and 54,287 (2011).
+The number of Canadian tourists to Indonesia has been increasing every year from 56,501 (2012) to 56,798 (2013), and 61,386 (2014).

 The Indonesian Embassy actively participates in various cultural events in Canada, such as: Ottawa Tulip Festival, Gala Asian Heritage Month, Expression of Muslim Women, International Food Fair, Canada Day, etc. Since 2015, the Indonesian Embassy has been holding the Embassy Day, an event which lets the embassy open its door to Canadian public to promote Indonesian arts, cultures, language, and tourism.